 Our podcast aims to bring people from all camps together to discuss pertinent issues and the latest ed-tech products and services.
-Co-hosted by Dave, an ICT Director, and Andy, a Lead Practitioner for Teaching & Learning, we aim to make each episode entertaining, informative and thought-provoking.
+Co-hosted by Dave, an IT Director, and Andy, a Director of Computing, we aim to make each episode entertaining, informative and thought-provoking.
 We focus on the common themes of communication, relationships and empathy and have welcomed guests from around the world to share their valuable insights and experiences.

 Our name was inspired by a quote from Professor Tom Crick who said that "no-one ever picked up an iPad and magic learning dust fell out of it".
 Our hope is that listening to the podcast could provide the learning dust that your school needs.

 Dave and Andy first worked together in 2003 and have been bumping into each other on a regular basis ever since, often whilst shaking their fists at inanimate objects such as computers, golf balls and Australian cricketers...